 Use Condition Acquisition Overlay to be acquired for a hospital or an education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.
 30 metres, for a purpose not listed in the table to Clause 52.10.
 Informal outdoor recreation Minor utility installation Office Must not be in Precinct 9 or 10 or Sub-precinct 4A, 4B, 4D, 8B or 8C.
-In Precinct 1 or 7, any frontage at ground floo level must not exceed 2 metres and access mus not be shared with a dwelling (other than a Caretaker's house), unless the office is a Bank Electoral office, Real estate agency, Travel agency or any other Office where the floor space adjoining the frontage is a customer service are accessible to the public.
-Place of worship The gross floor area of all buildings must not exceed 250 square metres.
-The site must adjoin, or have access to, a road in a Road Zone.
+In Precinct 1 or 7, any frontage at ground floo level must not exceed 2 metres and access must not be shared with a dwelling (other than Caretaker's house), unless the office is a Bank Electoral office, Real estate agency, Travel agency or any other Office where the floor space adjoining the frontage is a customer service are accessible to the public.
+Place of worship The gross floor area of all buildings must no exceed 250 square metres.
+The site must adjoin, or have access to, a road in Road Zone.
 Railway station Restricted retail premises Must be in Precinct 1,2, 7, 9 or 10.
 Retail premises (other than Adult sex book shop, Hotel and Tavern, Restricted retail premises, Supermarket or Trade supplies) Must be in Precinct 1, 2, 7 or 9 or Sub-precinct 3B or 8A.
-Shop (other than, Adult sex book shop, Department store, Restricted retail premises, Must be in Precinct 1,2 or 9 or Sub-precincts 3 or 8A.
-Supermarket) In Precinct 9_2 the total shop floor area (including department store and supermarket must no exceed 22,500 square metres.
-Supermarket · exceed 22,500 square metres.
-Trade supplies exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Trade supplies Tramway exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Supermarket Trade supplies Tramway Warehouse (other than Mail centre) exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Trade supplies Tramway exceed 22,500 square metres.
+Shop (other than, Adult sex book shop, Department store, Restricted retail premises, Must be in Precinct 1,2 or 9 or Sub-precincts 31 or 8A.
+Supermarket) to Develop the Alexandre Labor floor and the develop Supermarket department store and supermarket must no • Trade supplies department store and supermarket must no exceed 22,500 square metres.
+Must be in Precinct 1,2,7 or 9 Trade supplies Tramway department store and supermarket must no exceed 22,500 square metres.
+Must be in Precinct 1,2,7 or 9 Supermarket Trade supplies Tramway Warehouse (other than Mail centre) department store and supermarket must no exceed 22,500 square metres.
+Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Trade supplies Tramway department store and supermarket must not exceed 22,500 square metres.
 Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Must be in Precinct 10.
+Must not be a purpose shown with a Note 1 or Note 2 in the table to Clause 52.10.
+The land must be at least the following distance from land (not a road) which is in a residentia zone, Commercial 1 Zone, Capital City Zone Docklands Zone, land used for a hospital or a education centre or land in a Public Acquisitio Overlay to be acquired for a hospital or a education centre: • The threshold distance, for a purpose listed in the table to Clause 52.10.
+Trade supplies department store and supermarket must no exceed 22,500 square metres.
+Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Must be in Precinct 10.
 Must not be a purpose shown with a Note 1 of Note 2 in the table to Clause 52.10.
-The land must be at least the following distance from land (not a road) which is in a residentia zone, Commercial 1 Zone, Capital City Zone Docklands Zone, land used for a hospital or a education centre or land in a Public Acquisitio Overlay to be acquired for a hospital or a education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.
-30 metres, for a purpose not listed i Trade supplies exceed 22,500 square metres.
-Must be in Precinct 1,2,7 or 9 Must be in Precinct 1, 2, 7 or 10 Must be in Precinct 10.
-Must not be a purpose shown with a Note 1 or Note 2 in the table to Clause 52.10.
-The land must be at least the following distance from land (not a road) which is in a residentia zone, Commercial 1 Zone, Capital City Zone Docklands Zone, land used for a hospital or a education centre or land in a Public Acquisitio Overlay to be acquired for a hospital or a education centre: The threshold distance, for a purpose listed in the table to Clause 52.10.
+The land must be at least the following distance from land (not a road) which is in a residentia zone, Commercial 1 Zone, Capital City Zone Docklands Zone, land used for a hospital or an education centre or land in a Public Acquisition Overlay to be acquired for a hospital or an education centre: • The threshold distance, for a purpose listed in the table to Clause 52.10.